Thompson Coe Trial Team Successfully Defends Workplace Injury Case Seeking $17 Million in Damages

 Determination of No Fault

 The Thompson Coe trial team spent four days presenting our client’s defense.
-The case featured testimony from several witnesses who worked for the various contractors and expert testimony regarding laser technology and how the incident factually had occurred.
-Zandra conducted voir dire and delivered the opening statement explaining that our client should not be held liable because there is no evidence they were the cause of Plaintiff’s injuries.
-After four days of plaintiff’s case-in-chief, Steve argued our client’s motion for a directed verdict, which the judge granted after finding that our client was not liable as a matter of law and dismissing our client from the trial.
+The case featured testimony from several witnesses who worked for the various contractors and expert testimony regarding laser technology and how the incident had factually occurred.
+Zandra conducted voir dire and delivered the opening statement explaining that our client should not be held liable because there is no evidence that they were the cause of the Plaintiff’s injuries.
+After four days of the plaintiff’s case-in-chief, Steve argued our client’s motion for a directed verdict, which the judge granted after finding that our client was not liable as a matter of law and dismissing our client from the trial.

 The jury was very attentive to all the testimony and consisted of six men, six women, and a West Highland White Terrier dog.